leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 **Misunderstanding financial crises**

 I read ["Misunderstanding financial crises" by Gary Gorton](https://www.amazon.com/Misunderstanding-Financial-Crises-Dont-Coming/dp/019992290X "AMZN") a few years back.
-It has good points on why financial crises occur, and could be rewritten to have more structure and to be more clear.
+It has good points on why financial crises occur, and could be rewritten to have more structure and clarity.
 Highlights below:

 > Financial crises all have the same root cause - bank runs and sharp reductions in demand for deposits in the banking system.
 Crises occur when market participants mistrust the value of bank debt, and there's a sudden large demand for cash from the financial institution